SumoLogic/sumologic-documentation/blog-service/2023-06-21-apps-trellix.md

     image_url: /img/release-notes/rss-orange.png
 ---

-We're excited to announce the release of our new cloud-to-cloud source for Trellix mVision ePO, this source collects event logs using the Trellix mVision ePO API.
+We're excited to announce the release of our new cloud-to-cloud source for Trellix mVision ePO.
+This source collects event logs using the Trellix mVision ePO API.
 [Learn more](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/trellix-mvisio-epo-source).